 - Responding to Third Party Harassment

-If an employee is being harassed by a third party, it’s important to take steps to address it as soon as possible.
-The first step is to report the behaviour to the appropriate person or department, such as a supervisor, HR representative, or a manager.
+If a third party is harassing an employee, it’s important to take steps to address it as soon as possible.
+The first step is to report the behaviour to the appropriate person or department, such as a supervisor, HR representative, or manager.

 It’s important to remember that third-party harassment can have serious consequences for the employee and the organisation.
 By identifying, preventing, and responding to third-party harassment, we can create a safe and healthy work environment for all employees.